blakegillon/100-days-of-code/r1-log.md

 ### R1D15 Aug 9, Wednesday 2017
 worked on the local weather app project, messing around with IP-API, OpenWeatherMap API, JSON etc.

+### R1D15 Aug 10, Thursday 2017
+played around with FizzBuzz a bit/watched JS Videos and went and talked to a developer at a local company